syncfusion-content/blazor-docs/blazor/scheduler/recurrence-editor.md

 ```

-> Above example will generate two dates July 7, 2023 & July 9 2023 by excluding the in between dates July 8 2018 & July 10 2018, since those dates were given in the exclusion list.
+> Above example will generate two dates January 7, 2018 & January 9 2018 by excluding the in between dates January 8 2018 & January 10 2018, since those dates were given in the exclusion list.
 Generated dates can then be utilised to create appointments.

 ## Recurrence date generation in server-side

 It is also possible to generate recurrence date instances from server-side by manually referring the `RecurrenceHelper` class, which is specifically written and referred from application end to handle this date generation process.

+> Refer [here](https://www.syncfusion.com/kb/10009/how-to-parse-the-recurrencerule-at-server-side) for the step by step procedure to achieve date generation in server-side.

 ## Restrict date generation with specific count

 In case, if the rule is given in "NEVER ENDS" category, then you can mention the maximum count when you actually want to stop the date generation starting from the provided start date.
-To do so, provide the appropriate `maximumCount` value within the [GetRecurrenceDates](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.SfRecurrenceEditor.html#Syncfusion_Blazor_Schedule_SfRecurrenceEditor_GetRecurrenceDates_System_DateTime_System_String_System_String_System_Nullable_System_Int32__System_Nullable_System_DateTime__) method as shown in the following code example.
+To do so, provide the appropriate `maximumCount` value within the `GetRecurrenceDates` method as shown in the following code example.

 ```cshtml
 @using Syncfusion.Blazor.Schedule